 - Guardian Unlimited careers service: webchat on sports journalism (Aug 2011)

-- Why vocational courses are rarely just the job (Apr 2009) by Martin Samuel, four times the SJA’s Sports Writer of the Year
+- Why vocational courses are rarely just the job (Apr 2009) by Martin Samuel, five times the SJA’s Sports Writer of the Year

 - Academic slams “Mickey Mouse” journalism courses (Feb 2010)